nhend/sbotify/README.md

 After adding the songs, Sbotify will reply to the summoning comment with a message telling the user their songs were added to the playlist.
 It will also provide a link to the playlist, a link to a 30sec preview (which can be played without logging into Spotify), and a link to message me in case of an issue.
 The reply also includes a link for the summoner to delete the bot's comment and remove their songs from the playlist (used especially if the bot gets their songs wrong).

+If you're familiar with reddit, you can find more usage information on the [FAQ](https://www.reddit.com/r/Sbotify/comments/84ic13/sbotify_info/)

 ![img](https://i.imgur.com/GMr9NXC.png)

 ## Requirements